MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/channel-change.md

    1. Select **Save** which publishes the Setting Definition

 > [!NOTE]
->  If the Setting Definition is used to change one or more apps as part of a single solution, then will need to explicitly republish the apps.
-Also it will cause the apps to have dependencies on the solution with the customization.
+> When the setting definition is used to change one or more apps as part of a single solution, you must republish the apps for the change to take effect.
+Also, making this change causes the apps to have dependencies on the solution with the customization.

 ### Set the default for new apps to monthly channel